 All self-imposed feelings that I didn't HAVE to HAVE.

-So I drove him in happiness and gratitude.
+So I leapt into happiness and gratitude.
 More tears came out, and this time it was deep.
 It just sprang out and again, I felt freedom as well as sweet release.
 I imagined that the accident was a blip on my life's timeline, and let it crumble away because I no longer needed to hold on to it.